Tumu Crisis: Tumu debacle

 Map of the Xuanfu Garrison in the Huang Ming jiu bian kao, 1544.
 Location of the battle of Tumu on the map:

 Esen dispatched troops to block Chinese access to the river south of their camp.
 By the morning of 1 September, the Mongols had surrounded the Chinese camp and offered to negotiate.
 Wang Zhen ignored their overtures and instead ordered the confused Ming army to advance towards the river.
 A battle ensued between the disorganized Ming army and the vanguard of the Mongol army, with Esen himself choosing not to participate.
 Only 20,000 Mongols were involved in the battle but the hungry and thirsty Ming soldiers were unable to put up much resistance.
 The Ming army suffered a swift defeat, with nearly half of its soldiers lost and a significant amount of weapons and equipment seized by the Mongols.
 Among the casualties were high-ranking officials, including two dukes, two marquises, five counts, several generals, and hundreds of officials.
-Notable figures such as the old general Zhang Fu and Grand Secretaries Cao Nai and Zhang Yi were also killed.
+Notable figures such as the old general Zhang Fu and the grand secretaries Cao Nai and Zhang Yi were also killed.
 After reclaiming the area, Ming troops were able to gather tens of thousands of firearms, armor, and other equipment left behind by the defeated army.

 During the battle, the Emperor's bodyguard attempted to remove him from the fighting, but were unsuccessful.
 In the chaos, one of the Ming officers killed Wang Zhen.
 (Note: Historians Denis C. Twitchett and Tilemann Grimm cautiously approach the information about Wang Zhen's killing by his own officer, stating it as "according to some reports".)
 The Emperor was then captured and taken to a Mongol camp near Xuanfu on 3 September.
 Esen decided not to kill him and instead chose to inform the Ming side of the Emperor's survival before deciding on his next course of action.